 Once you send your job application to a government agency, you have kicked off a process that is largely out of your control and almost always invisible to you as an outsider.
-Government organizations have strict processes in handling job applications so that if questioned the organization can prove it gave all applicants a fair opportunity at getting the job.
+Government organizations are bound by laws and regulations in handling job applications so that all applicants receive a fair opportunity at getting the job.

-Some job application systems, such as the US government’s USAJobs, have functionality built into the system which allows applicants to see how their applications are progressing through the organization’s hiring processes.
-This reduces the number of phone calls and e-mails the human resources department receives because applicants can look up critical information for themselves within a minute or two.
+Some job application systems, such as the US government’s USAJobs, have functionality built into the system, which allows applicants to see how their applications are progressing through the organization’s hiring processes.
+This online functionality reduces the number of phone calls and e-mails the human resources department receives because applicants can look up critical information for themselves within a few minutes.

 1. Posting Closes